jlab-sensing/MFC_Modeling/README.md

 Running Code Locally:

 To run this project on your local computer, download and execute dataloader.py.
-The packages required for the code can be found in requirements.txt, and the neccesrary data can be found in the Jlab directory, in stanfordMFCDataset.zip, by following this link:
+The packages required for the code can be found in requirements.txt, and the neccessary data can be found in the Jlab directory, in stanfordMFCDataset.zip, by following this link:

 https://drive.google.com/drive/folders/1cCIrRNQCjUkE9vV7oOfoW-dt9SuHpU9-